turingschool/curriculum/tutorials/performance/caching.markdown

 Completed 200 OK in 399ms (Views: 177.5ms | ActiveRecord: 2.4ms)
 ```

-The Redis store now has the fragment cache included:
+Since the fragment was not found, it was generated on the fly and stored into the cache.
+The Redis store now has the fragment included:

 ```text
 redis-cli> keys *